 Family Resilience Research Project

-If you decide to participate, you will be asked to fill out 3 surveys online or on paper (your choice).
+If you decide to participate, you will be asked to fill out three surveys online or on paper (your choice).
 One now, one in 6 months, and one in 12 months.
 Each survey will ask about the cancer, your family, and your feelings.
-After the second and third surveys, you may be invited to participate in a phone interview.
+After the second survey, you will be asked about your willingness to participate in a phone interview.
 You can decide then whether you want to or not.